 “Sellers a lot of times may not be paying much attention to that,” Valdez said.
 “The buyer and seller may engage and go through the whole routine, only to get out of the contract within two weeks.”

 Do the financing terms match the conditions of the loan?

-“Know what kind of financing the buyer is obtaining,” and how many days for the loan approval, advises Paul Fonseca, a Realtor for 24 years in the Fort Myers and Naples areas.
+“Know what kind of financing the buyer is obtaining,” and how many days for the loan approval, advises Paul Fonseca, a top-selling agent in Fort Myers, Florida.
 Conventional financing differs from FHA (Federal Housing Administration) and VA (Veterans Administration) loans.

 Also, look at the financing terms.
 Let’s say that a contract requires a 10% down payment, but the preapproval for the loan requires 20%.
 “Basically, the buyer’s not approved for what they want to purchase,” Valdez said.
 “If they don’t have the other 10%, you may be in hot water.
 Sometimes the buyers don’t even realize they’re not connecting the right dots.”

 Which contingencies has the buyer penciled in, and what are the deadlines?